Student Paper Awards

 The four RT2018 Outstanding Student Paper Awards will honor the best student submissions accepted for an oral or a poster presentation.

 To be eligible, the student/author must do these things:

 - ONE WEEK before the conference starts the student must send the full TNS-like paper to email@example.com with email title “RT2018 Student paper award submission”.

 - Include two pdf documents along with the TNS-like paper when sending the paper.

 - A letter from the graduate student's advisor that confirms that the student is the main contributor to the conference record paper.

 - Evidence to his status as a graduate (master's or doctoral) student.

 - Present the work in an oral or poster session at the conference.
 Only work that is actually presented by the student-author will be eligible.

 The award is based on the scientific content and the quality of the text (quality of English, clarity of the text, quality of figures, etc).
 Oral and poster presentations have equal chances of winning—the award is for the paper, not the presentation.

-The first two awards are $500 US and an IEEE certificate.
-The third- and fourth-place awards are IEEE certificates.
+The award will be up to $500 US and an IEEE certificate.
+Secondary awards are IEEE certificates only.